 And, of course, we would be remiss if we didn’t mention the impact of our own Fred Astaire on the art of dance.
 His toe-tapping turns delighted theater and movie goers throughout his more than 76-year dance and choreography career.
 Not only was he instrumental in transforming how dance was incorporated into the plot line of films, but he also choreographed in such a way that his moves could be filmed close-up, as opposed to the more traditional aerial shots that had been used at the time.

 To all the choreographers of the past and present, we wish you well on International Choreographers Day and appreciate your continued efforts to keep dance alive in our hearts.
-If you’re interested in working with a professional choreographer on ballroom dance classics, contact your local Fred Astaire Dance Studio to schedule a lesson.
+If you’re interested in working with a professional choreographer on ballroom dance classics, contact your local Fred Astaire Dance Studios to schedule a lesson.